CtrlK

 Progressive Disclosure

-The content is well-structured with clear headers and sub-sections, but it's a fairly long monolithic document (~120 lines).
-The data quality assessment dimensions and output template could potentially be split into referenced files, and the column-level statistics by type could be a reference document to keep the main skill leaner.
+The content is well-structured with clear section headers and a logical progression, but it's a fairly long monolithic document (~120 lines).
+The column-level statistics section with three sub-types and the data quality assessment could potentially be split into referenced files.
+However, with no bundle files provided, the inline approach is acceptable for a single skill file, though it borders on too much detail in one place.

 2 / 3